PhrozenByte/acme/README.md

 `acme-issue`, `acme-renew` and `acme-check` all require [OpenSSL](https://www.openssl.org/) and [acme-tiny](https://github.com/diafygi/acme-tiny), `acme-check` additionally requires [curl](https://curl.se/).

 The scripts were written to work with [GNU Bash](https://www.gnu.org/software/bash/) (any more or less recent version), but *SHOULD* work with other advanced shells, too.
-If you want to make `acme-issue`, `acme-renew` and `acme-check` compatible with your favorite shell, please go ahead and let me know, I very much appreciate it!
+It was tested with both [GNU coreutils](https://www.gnu.org/software/coreutils/) and [BusyBox](https://busybox.net/).
+If you want to make `acme-issue`, `acme-renew` and `acme-check` compatible with your favorite shell and/or coreutils package, please go ahead and let me know, I very much appreciate it!

 Below you'll find all steps required to set up `acme-issue`, `acme-renew` and `acme-check`.
 However, you **MUST** read, understand and edit these commands to fit your setup. **DO NOT EXECUTE THEM AS-IS!**